jt1796/groker/README.md

 ## json.gvy
 Handwritten json parser.
 Builds tree representation of json.

+## deriv.gvy
+Function that computes derivatives of functions.
+Produces a plot of original function and deriv, printed to stdout.
+Zoom out terminal to get a good plot.

 ## diff.gvy
 Takes two strings `A` and `B` and returns a "patch" that can transform `A` into `B`.